wistia/wistia-open-docs/_posts/plans-comparison.md

 title: Plans Comparison
 layout: post
 plans_comparison: true
+category: Getting Set Up
+description: Compare Wistia plans, their feature sets, and choose the one that is right for you on the plans comparison page.
 post_intro: |
   <p>The primary difference between Wistia pricing plans is the
   features they include.
 The table below lists the features on each plan, so